daniv-main/HCL/README.md

-# packer_vagrant
+# HCL
-Automated VMs using packer and vagrant.
+Automated VMs with DBs inside docker containers using packer and vagrant.
+Azure and terraform